kmzbrnoI/mtb-2-avr-fw/README.md

 ## Programming

-Firmware could be programmed via programming connector on MTB-UNI module (ISP).
+Firmware could be programmed directly to new board (connect pinheaders to pins & solder/hold reset wire on pad) via ISP.
-Warning: MTB-UNI contains bug: MISO & MOSI pins are not on programming connector, they are placed on RS485 driver's pins.
-For programming v4.0 modules, please remove RS485 driver and connect pins MISO & MOSI to appropriate pins.
-SCK, RESET, VCC & GND could be connected via programming connector.

-MTB-UNI v4.2 fixes this bug.
-For programming, please remove RS485 driver as it uses same pins as are used for serial programming.

-In future, firmware could also be upgraded directly via MTBbus.
+Firmware could also be upgraded directly via MTBbus via bootloader.

 This FW uses EEPROM, however no programming of EEPROM is required.
 There should be just an empty EEPROM on fresh devices.